Mr. PlayasMexico's Insider Beach Guide

 Choose Playa del Carmen if you want better food, lower prices, a walkable base, and more flexibility to explore the Riviera Maya without fighting Hotel Zone traffic.
 PDC is the better platform for a trip that actually uses the region — cenotes, Cozumel, Tulum, Akumal.

 The personal answer: PDC every time.
 But the beaches in Cancún are legitimately better, and for some people that matters more than everything else on this list.
-Neither is a wrong choice.
+Neither is a wrong choice — only the all-inclusive-and-never-leave version is.

 Frequently Asked Questions

 Cancún for beaches and resorts.
 PDC for food, budget, walkability, and day trip access.
-Both are solid — the right choice depends on what matters most to your trip.
+Both are solid — the right choice depends on what matters most to your trip and the time of year.

 Is Playa del Carmen nicer than Cancún?